 Surgical Options

-In severe cases of canine hip dysplasia, surgery is often the best treatment.
+Surgery is often the best treatment for severe cases of canine hip dysplasia.
 A veterinary orthopedic surgeon has the specialized training to perform the surgery techniques described below.

-• Juvenile Pubic Symphysiodesis – A less invasive surgery that surgeons perform on dogs younger than five months old.
-This surgery, which involves the fusing of the two pelvic bones to allow the rest of the bones in the pelvis to develop properly, is designed to improve the movement of the hip joints by changing the angle of the hips.
+- Juvenile Pubic Symphysiodesis – A less invasive surgery that surgeons perform on dogs younger than five months old.
+This surgery involves fusing the two pelvic bones to allow the rest of the bones in the pelvis to develop properly.
+It works to improve the movement of the hip joints by changing the angle of the hips.

-• Total Hip Replacement (THP) – THP is the most invasive surgical procedure, but it restores full function to the joint.
-Dog hip replacement cost is high, and surgeons only perform this procedure on fully grown dogs that show signs of end-stage hip dysplasia in dogs or severe hip dysplasia in dogs.
-The surgery involves removing the hip joint and replacing it with an artificial joint.
-Dogs that undergo a THP can recover to a pain-free life that allows them to function with a near-normal range of motion.
+- Total Hip Replacement (THR) – THR is the most invasive surgical procedure, but it restores full function to the joint.
+Dog hip replacement costs are high, and surgeons only perform this procedure on fully grown dogs that show signs of end-stage hip dysplasia in dogs or severe hip dysplasia in dogs.
+The surgery involves removing and replacing the hip joint with an artificial one.
+Dogs that undergo a THR can recover to a pain-free life that allows them to function with a near-normal range of motion.

 How Much Does Hip Dysplasia Surgery Cost?